How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 Comfort car like Innova (5 passengers): $50–$65

-Van/Hi-Ace (up to 14 passengers): $100
+Van / Hi-Ace (up to 14 passengers): $100

-Reputable Companies:
+Reputable companies

-Vibes Lombok Car Rental – Highest rated, full insurance options, new vehicles
+Vibes Lombok Car Rental – highest rated, full insurance options, new vehicles

-Car Rental Lombok – Self-drive and with driver, WhatsApp booking
+Car Rental Lombok – self-drive and with driver, WhatsApp booking

 Lombok Network – 20+ years experience, English-speaking drivers